tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 In general, it must be assumed that each distinct domain is managed by a distinct administrative authority.
 In practice, it is not uncommon to have a couple distinct domains which are under the same administrative authority (for example: `google.com`, `ajax.googleapis.com` and `gstatic.com`, or `wikipedia.org` and `wikimedia.org`).

-So in general, this statistic has to be seen this way: the more distinct domains your browser connects to, the larger the privacy exposure.
+In general, this statistic has to be seen this way: the more distinct domains your browser connects to, the larger the privacy exposure.

 In a best-case scenario, the number of distinct domains to which a web page connects should be **only one**, i.e. that of the remote server from which the web page was fetched.

 **The higher the number, the higher your are exposing yourself privacy-wise.**

-There is also a good correlation between _domains connected_ count and: undue page bloat, high privacy exposure, likelihood of being the target of data mining.
+There is a good correlation between _domains connected_ count and: undue page bloat, high privacy exposure, likelihood of being the target of data mining.

 Example, a web page on <http://www.ibtimes.com/> (which could be read all fine in all cases by the way):